Film and Media Arts: Sound & Media Design

 - Video Studio: In-depth video projects can be recorded here.
 Get assistance from the studio manager, or get certified and schedule the studio for you own use in the evenings and on weekends.

-- One Button Studio: This an automated, self-service video recording studio designed to simplify media-enhanced academic work.
-THE ONE BUTTON STUDIO IS IN USABILITY TESTING MODE.
-IT WILL BE AVAILABLE FOR USE IN LATE SUMMER 2017.
+- Simple Video Studio (formerly One Button Studio): This an automated, self-service video recording studio designed to simplify media-enhanced academic work.

 Streaming Music & Sounds